nhnguyen98/LISA_LSST_DWDs/README.md

 Candidate sample with N_nearby <= 100
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This includes both the low- and intermediate-crowding samples:
+This sample includes both the low- and intermediate-crowding candidates:

     visible_mask
     AND uncertainty_count <= 100